Low Carb Recipes for Thanksgiving

 - Sugar Free Cranberry Sauce – This low carb cranberry sauce uses 2 sweeteners making it extra sweet tasting.

 Gravy is a tricky one.
 Flavor is the utmost importance.
 Thickness is second in my opinion.
 My advice, focus on the flavor then worry about thickening.

 - Ultimate Keto Gravy (pictured above)- Make this low carb gravy ahead of time and refrigerate for up to 5 days.
 This is 4.7 net carbs per serving.

 - Low Carb Gravy Guide– This guide has the in’s and out’s of all things gravy.

 - Turkey Giblet Gravy– This low carb gravy is the closest to the gravy I usually have at Thanksgiving.
-It is made with a turkey neck and giblets.
+Save the turkey neck and giblets for the best flavor.
 This is 2 net carbs per serving.

 - Brown Gravy– Made with sour cream.
 This is 3.5 net carbs per serving.

 - Wild Mushroom Turkey Gravy– French cream reduction to the rescue.
 This is 2.5 net carbs per serving.